Maximum monthly emails

 5 (can be increased to 10 on a bespoke plan)

-We’ve looked at a lot of email marketing platforms, and concluded that Sendinblue is the best overall email marketing platform.
+We’ve looked at a lot of email marketing services, and concluded that Sendinblue is the best overall email marketing software.
 It's closely followed by Zoho, due to its high value for money.

 An email marketing platform is the backbone of a good email marketing strategy, allowing you to optimize your online campaigns in terms of both customers and sales.
 Fortunately, there's a wide variety of options for software that allows you to more effectively conduct your email marketing campaigns.
 We’ve analyzed and reviewed the best email marketing software platforms, looking at what they’re good at, and where they can improve.